-For Entry Level Speaking in Public examinations the Learner must deliver a prepared speech about a book of their own choice.
+For Entry Level Speaking in Public examinations the Learner must deliver a prepared speech about a book of their Own Choice (this may be fiction or non-fiction).
 At this level the speech can be about anything to do with the book.
 For example, the Learner may choose to talk about the story of the book, their favourite character in the book or their favourite part of the story.

-Focus
+Focus/ Audience